kvalle/grinder-workshop/README.md

 You'll have the entire HTTP response to play with, so the possibilities are quite open.
 You decide your own response checks, but here are a few suggestions:

-You could test...
+You could test that the...

-- that the HTTP status code is (for example) 200
+- HTTP status code is (for example) 200
-- that the response body is larger than some minimum size (in lines, or in bytes)
+- response body is larger than some minimum size (in lines, or in bytes)
-- that the response contains some string of text
+- response contains some string of text
-- that the response does not contain some other string
+- response does not contain some other string
-- that the HTTP header contains some field
+- HTTP header contains some field

 ### How-to